 Meanwhile, the value of Bitcoin continues to rise to unprecedented levels.
 And also, cryptocurrency remains associated with the dark transactions of money laundering, black trade, and other illegal activities.

-Before the general adoption is possible, members of the public must understand the difference between bitcoins, other crypto-currencies, and blockchain.
-This will help to eliminate the sometimes negative implications of Bitcoin and make the technology disappear for itself.
+Before the general adoption is possible, members of the public must understand the difference between bitcoins, other cryptocurrencies, and blockchain.
+This will help to eliminate the negative implications of cryptocurrencies and make the technology shine by itself.
 It will be the result in an increased willingness to use the technology.

-Particular attention has recently been focused on hacking incidents in Bitcoin-based companies and start-ups.
-What you don’t know here is that most of this situations are a result of rogue users.
+Particular attention has recently been focused on hacking incidents in Bitcoin-based companies and startups.
+What you don’t know here is that most of these situations are a result of rogue users.